Credit Card Asset-Backed Securities (ABS)

 Credit Enhancements

 The credit enhancements used for other asset-backed securities are used for credit card ABSs.
-These include the use of senior and subordinated tranches, excess spread, cash collateral accounts and collateral invested amounts.
+These include using senior and subordinated tranches, excess spread, cash collateral accounts, and collateral invested amounts.

 In a typical $750 million deal with an A, B, and C tranche, the senior A tranche will consist of bonds totaling $650 million and have a AAA rating, so that it can be sold to institutional investors that require investment-grade securities.
 The subordinate B and C tranches will consist of bonds totaling $50 million each, with the B tranche having a credit rating of A and the C tranche having a credit rating of BBB.
 The C tranche pays the highest yields, but is the 1st to receive any losses.
 When losses reach a threshold, then the losses are allocated to the B tranche.
 If the losses exceed anticipations, then they will be allocated to the investors of the A tranche.